This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (5) Students are entitled to:

-- An environment (including La Trobe University residences where applicable) which is free from unacceptable behaviour, including discrimination, harassment, bullying/hazing, vilification, victimisation, violence and other forms of unacceptable behaviour as deemed by La Trobe University;
+- An environment (including La Trobe University residences) which is free from unacceptable behaviour, including discrimination, harassment, bullying/hazing, vilification, victimisation, violence and other forms of unacceptable behaviour that impacts adversely on the wellbeing of students or staff as deemed by La Trobe University;

 - The right to raise issues or to make an enquiry or complaint in a reasonable and respectful manner without being victimised; and